Vaish001-sys/CODSOFT/README.md

 Task 2:- Student grade calculator

-In this we will have to prelare a report of the student .
+In this we will have to prepare a report of the student .
 In which it's percentage, grade etc. will be displayed.

 Task 3:- ATM Interface